9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Atayal Museum in Wulai

-• Hualien Indigenous Wild Vegetables Center: Center and garden with aboriginal plants, with guided English tours (300 per person) available on the spot.
+• Hualien Indigenous Wild Vegetables Center: Center and garden with native plants, with guided English tours (300 per person) available on the spot.

 • Bunun Leisure Farm, Taitung: Farm with activities, cultural displays such as weaving, and occasional performances